-However you approach Auckland, you can’t miss the Sky Tower.
+However you approach Auckland, you can’t miss the Sky Tower, one of the best landmarks in New Zealand.
 This concrete telecoms mast is the defining structure of New Zealand’s largest city—a 328-meter hypodermic needle capped with an observation deck, cafe, and the country’s only revolving restaurant.
 For added kudos, it’s also the tallest free-standing structure in the Southern Hemisphere.

 While a visit to the Sky Deck, with its expansive vistas over the port, the city, and distant volcanoes, might be enough for most, this is New Zealand.
 The Kiwis have added high-adrenaline elements to make the experience even more memorable.
 Head out of the glassed-in security of the Sky Deck for a SkyWalk—an experience that allows you, in a safety harness, to take a walk around the outside of the tower.

 Too pedestrian?
 Then the SkyJump might be the one for you—a 192-meter base jump towards the city streets below.
 If that all sounds terrifying, then you also might want to avoid heading up the Sky Tower in high winds.
 Its resilient design ensures a hearty sway when the weather’s blowing a gale.

 Te Puia Thermal Reserve, Rotorua

 Named for a medieval Maori fortress, Te Puia Thermal Reserve is located in the Taupo Volcanic Zone on the southern edge of Rotorua.
 It combines the Southern Hemisphere’s largest natural geyser (alongside other geothermal phenomena), the cuddly national bird (in its own dedicated sanctuary), as well as a cultural center dedicated to the indigenous Maori culture.